-Bringing you the freshest local produce in Melbourne is the Slow Food Farmers’ Market, held at the Convent every fourth Saturday of the month.
+Bringing you the freshest local produce is the Slow Food Farmers’ Market, held at the Convent every fourth Saturday of the month.

 This is the market that’s good for you, the grower and the planet.

 The Slow Food Farmers’ Market has some of the best fresh produce in Melbourne, from some of the most respected growers and food entrepreneurs.
-Chefs at the market include Rosa Mitchell from Rosa’s Canteen, a Victorian Farmers Association advocate, and Matt Wilkinson of Pope Joan Bar & Restaurant and Hams & Bacon Provedores.
+Chef advocates of the Slow Food movement include Rosa Mitchell from Rosa’s Canteen, a Victorian Farmers Association advocate, and Matt Wilkinson of Pope Joan Bar & Restaurant and Hams & Bacon Provedores.
 Matt has been a delegate to Slow Food International’s gathering of producers in Torino, Italy, and works closely with producers to get the best ingredients, a message he passes on to his customers.

-Award-winning stallholders include Warialda Belted Galloways & Shulz Organics, Holy Goat Cheese, Mount Zero Olives, Milawa Free Range Poultry and more!
+Award-winning stallholders include Warialda Belted Galloways, Shulz Organics, Mount Zero Olives, Milawa Free Range Poultry and more!